BBC Radio Wales: Programming

-BBC Radio Wales broadcasts each weekday from 05:30 to 00:30 and from 05:00 to 01:00 at weekends, live from the headquarters of BBC Cymru Wales at Central Square, near the main railway station in Cardiff city centre.
+BBC Radio Wales broadcasts from 06.00 to 01.00 (07:00 to 01:00 on Saturday), live from the headquarters of BBC Cymru Wales at Central Square, near the main railway station in Cardiff city centre.
 During the station's downtime, Radio Wales simulcasts the output of BBC Radio 5 Live.

-Weekday programming includes the flagship breakfast news magazine Radio Wales Breakfast with Claire Summers (Monday–Thursday), magazine shows with Jason Mohammad (Monday–Wednesday), Wynne Evans, Behnaz Akhgar (Monday–Thursday) and Eleri Siôn (Friday).
+Weekday programming includes the flagship breakfast news magazine Radio Wales Breakfast, magazine shows with Bronwen Lewis (Monday - Thursday), Jason Mohammad (Monday–Wednesday), Behnaz Akhgar (Monday–Thursday) and Eleri Siôn.

-Weekend programming includes Sunday afternoon shows with Lynn Bowles and Roy Noble, Adam Walton's new music show on Saturday nights, Celtic Heartbeat with Frank Hennessy, Beverley’s World of Music hosted by Beverley Humphreys and entertainment shows with Kiri Pritchard-McLean and Bronwen Lewis.
+Weekend programming includes Sunday afternoon shows with Lynn Bowles and Roy Noble, Adam Walton's new music show on Saturday nights, Celtic Heartbeat with Frank Hennessy, Beverley’s World of Music with Beverley Humphreys and entertainment shows with Lucy Owen and Owen Money.

 Most of Radio Wales' programming is produced and broadcast from the Cardiff headquarters with the Adam Walton show originating from the BBC's Wrexham studios on the Glyndŵr University campus.